Student Disability Accommodation Policy and Procedure

 - Medical Withdrawals from one or more courses

 - Foreign Language Requirement substitution (discussed further below).

-The Director of Student Accessibility Services may be involved in these determinations and can answer questions or help address any ADA-related concerns that students may have.
+The Director of Student Accessibility Services, or designee, may be involved in these determinations and can answer questions or help address any ADA-related concerns that students may have.

 V. Procedure for Requesting Accommodations

-If an accommodation is granted, the Office of Student Accessibility Services will issue a letter to the professor and/or other people who must be aware of the accommodation in order to implement it.
+If an accommodation is granted, the Office of Student Accessibility Services will issue a letter to the professor and/or others who must be aware of the accommodation in order to implement it.

 Documentation of Disability and Need for Accommodation

 Students may always choose whether or not they want to identify themselves as having a disability, but students who want the university to provide an accommodation must do so.
 If a student’s disability is not obvious, he or she is responsible for providing medical documentation to support the existence of the disability and the need for accommodation.